SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/17_modular_configuration_proposal.md

 ### 3.1.
 The Merging Logic

-The `phoenix_orchestrator.sh` script will be updated to dynamically build the final configuration for a given container by merging these files in a specific order:
+The `phoenix_orchestrator.sh` script would be updated to dynamically build the final configuration for a given container by merging these files in a specific order:

 1.  **Load Base Defaults:** Start with `defaults/lxc_base.json`.
 2.  **Load Profiles:** If the container's config specifies profiles (e.g., `["gpu", "docker"]`), merge `profile_gpu.json` and `profile_docker.json` on top.